 I started Googling ROR and looking at the ROR Image lines on roasting charts.
 I did this for temperature curves several years before when looking at the roasting temperature, but did not focus on the ROR output lines at that time.
 This time I noticed one thing right off the bat when comparing my ROR lines with other ROR chart lines I found online.
 For the most part, the chart lines on most of the charts were a squiggle of descending lines, which to me were meaningless.
 I could only see the Natural Roasting Profile that allows the ROR to drop as the coffee beans lose moisture as they dry out when roasting.

 The dryer the bean gets, the less heat it can absorb.
 This is a descending endothermic process that all roasting coffee beans exhibit when roasted.
-This continues from the start of roasting to a point where the first crack ends.
+This continues from the start of roasting to the point where the first crack ends.
 Most of the free moisture is lost in the first three minutes of roasting up to the point of 100 deg C (212 F).
-Then deeper internal free moisture is started to be removed during the Maillard process from 130 deg C to 170 deg C. This is evidenced by the changes in the color of the beans from green to yellow then brown.
+Then deeper internal free moisture is started to be removed during the Maillard process from 130 deg C to 170 deg C. This is evidenced by the changes in the color of the beans from green to yellow and then brown.
 The final free moisture is removed in the development stage up to and through the end of the first crack of the roasting process.
 The beans have been roasted at this point to a city plus or full city level.
 This is the point where the beans stop being endothermic and become exothermic.

 This is easily reasoned and documented by keeping good data during the roast.
 The reason this does not show up clearly on most roasting charts is that there is too much data being processed.
 ROR by the minute does not need a fancy algorithm or complicated math to be determined.
 ROR is the bean temperature difference from the last minute to the next minute, by simple subtraction.